mmvandieren/cuda-q-academic-forked/widget_catalog.md

 Welcome to the **CUDA-Q Interactive Widget Catalog**.
 This collection offers interactive HTML visualizations designed to demonstrate core quantum computing concepts.

-These widgets are **general-purpose**.
+These widgets are general-purpose.
 While they may originate from specific domain examples (like Chemistry or Finance), they demonstrate universal mechanics—such as superposition, optimization, and unitary evolution—that are applicable across Physics, Computer Science, and Mathematics.

 ### Adapt these tools for your classroom
 These widgets are open source.
-We encourage you to not only use them as-is but to **adapt the code**.
+We encourage you to not only use them as-is but to adapt the code.
 * **Launch:** Click to view the interactive widget in your browser immediately.
 * **Source:** Click to view the HTML source code on GitHub.
 * **Context:** Click the "Original Module" link to see how this widget was used in a full lesson plan.